TJAndHisStudents/TaintFlowAnalysis/README.md

-		lookup   : Lookup functions for the resource lookup. callPath : The relevant functions in the call paths between the sources and sinks. funcInfo : Function caller callee information.. for context and function boundary determination.
+		lookup   : Lookup functions for the resource lookup. callPath : The relevant functions in the call paths between the sources and sinks. funcInfo : Function caller callee information.. for context and function boundary determination. fields   : Contains the function, variable and field indices for relevant fields to track.